reaslab/blueprint-template/README.md

 > nix flakes is an experimental feature of Nix, so you may need extra configuration.

 You may need to change the project's name in relevant files.
 You can use the search tool in VSCode to replace all the `DemoProject` into your project's name.
-Don't forget to change the `DemoProject` in `Makefile`.
+Don't forget to change the `DemoProject` in `Makefile` and `.github/workflows/build.yaml`.

 Then you can start to develop your project by modifying files in the `DemoProject`(may be replaced with your own name) directory.